 Online Sports Parlays Betting Guide and Parlay Calculator

-The Basics of Parlay Betting
+The Basics of Making a Parlay Bet

 Let’s take a look at a simple example of an NFL Sunday parlay betting ticket:

-Los Angeles Rams to beat the Carolina Panthers | +200
+- Los Angeles Rams to beat the Carolina Panthers | +200

-Indianapolis Colts to beat the Los Angeles Chargers | +250
+- Indianapolis Colts to beat the Los Angeles Chargers | +250

-New England Patriots to beat the Pittsburgh Steelers | -400
+- New England Patriots to beat the Pittsburgh Steelers | -400

-Dallas Cowboys to beat the New York Giants | -500
+- Dallas Cowboys to beat the New York Giants | -500

-First thing’s first, we have to convert the above NFL odds from the American format into the decimal odds format.
-This is easy, especially with the betting calculator on this page, but let’s learn how to do it on our own first to better understand parlay betting.
+First thing’s first, we have to convert the American odds format into the decimal odds format.
+This is easy, especially with the parlay betting calculator on this page, but let’s learn how to do it on our own first to better understand parlay betting.

 Los Angeles Rams to beat the Carolina Panthers | (200 + 100) / 100 = 3.0